Prev Post

-“One can tell by looking at the rug that there are a million different stories written all over it, it’s noisy, and that’s what makes it brilliant," - Mason Studio Project Designer, Nautica Holdip.
+“One can tell by looking at the rug that there are a million different stories written all over it, it’s noisy, and that’s what makes it brilliant," says Mason Studio Project Designer, Nautica Holdip.

 We are reflecting on Mason Studio’s amazing team and their contributions.
 This rug, woven by our own Project Designer, Nautica Holdip, began as a project during our 2033: An Optimistic Future exhibition as part of DesignTO 2023.